Loop Example: Rectangles

 In more general terms, we have a two-dimensional array of data -- two colums, and an unknown number of rows.
 (It would be easy to generalize this to more than two columns, or to different calculations.)

-Let's use the data from the "accumulation mode" example, and let's assume we have them in a file rectangles (you can create it with the command EDIT rectangles):
+Let's use the data from the "accumulation mode" example, and let's assume we have them in a file with the name rectangles (you can create it with the command EDIT rectangles):

 2 1.5